How to write an accessibility statement

 Check that any email addresses are monitored frequently so that requests are not missed and that the people involved know what to do with any requests.

-These go in SECTIONS 5, 6 and 9 of the template.
+These go in section 5, 6 and 9 of the template.

 14. Agree who the legal body is that is responsible for the website